-In this case, new content will not be indexed during an outage.
-To design your Jive configuration to guard against this, you'll need to deploy multiple ingress replicators and on separate nodes.
-Each can be co-located with a search broker, if desired.
+- Search failure To design your Jive configuration to guard against this, you need to have more than one search broker and have them on separate nodes.
+This also means that you need to deploy an ingress replicator, which can be co-located with each of the search brokers. - Ingressfail- In this case, new content is not indexed during an outage.
+To design your Jive configuration to guard against this, you need to deploy multiple ingress replicators and on separate nodes.
+Each can be colocated with a search broker, if desired.
 Note that the protection against index failure is not absolute; for example, while new content continues to be indexed during an outage, a small amount of content that was created just before the outage could fail to be indexed until the ingress replicator comes back online.

-Generally speaking, it makes sense to keep capacity considerations separate from your decision about your HA search configuration.
+Generally, it makes sense to keep capacity considerations separate from your decision about your HA search configuration.
 Having additional search brokers adds capacity to services search requests, but a deployment would need to be very large and very active before a single search broker could not handle the requests.
 In that case, it would be simpler to add a CPU rather than a new search broker.